bghira/SimpleTuner/OPTIONS.md

                         This can be helpful when fine-tuning Stable Diffusion 2.1 on a new style.
   --layer_freeze_strategy {none,bitfit}
-                        When freezing the UNet, we can use the 'none' or 'bitfit' strategy.
-The 'bitfit' strategy will freeze all weights, and leave bias thawed.
-The default strategy is to leave the full u-net thawed.
+                        When freezing parameters, we can use the 'none' or 'bitfit' strategy.
+The 'bitfit' strategy will freeze all weights, and leave bias in a trainable state.
+The default strategy is to leave all parameters in a trainable state.
 Freezing the weights can improve convergence for finetuning.
+Using bitfit only
+                        moderately reduces VRAM consumption, but substantially
+                        reduces the count of trainable parameters.
   --unet_attention_slice
                         If set, will use attention slicing for the SDXL UNet.
                         This is an experimental feature and is not recommended